South Carolina Off-Grid Laws: An In Depth Guide

 Is Living Off-Grid Legal in South Carolina?

 Off-grid living is legal in South Carolina.
 However, compared to other Southern states, South Carolina requires stricter oversight.
-You will need to get a permit and undergo inspections for virtually all the systems you want to install.
+You must get a permit and undergo inspections for virtually all the systems you want to install.

 The law is also vague about many alternative systems, which means they exist in a legal gray area.
-It will probably fall on local inspectors to decide whether they want to issue a permit for your project or not.
+It will probably fall on local inspectors to decide whether they want to issue a permit for your project.

 South Carolina Zoning Laws and Off-Grid Living

 Even though the population of South Carolina has grown by over 10% in the past decade, only a small portion of SC is developed.
 Most of the land is covered by crops, pasture, or forest.
-You will find large plots of land where neighbors are few and far between.
+You will find large plots of land with few neighbors to be seen.

 You’ll largely be able to do what you want on land zoned for rural use.